isabella232/journeys.en/help/using/building-journeys/sharing-common-fields.md

 #### parentTransitionId

-Id of the transition which has brought the instance to the processed step
+Id of the transition which has brought the instance to the processed step.

 Type: string

 #### parentTransitionName

-Name of the transition which has brought the instance to the processed step
+Name of the transition which has brought the instance to the processed step.

 Type: string

 #### inTest

-Whether this journey is in test mode or not
+Indicated if this journey is in test mode or not.

 Type: boolen

 #### processingTime

-total time in millis from the instance step entrance to the end of the processing
+Total amount of time in millis from the instance step entrance to the end of the processing.

 Type: long

 #### instanceType

-indicate the instance type, if it is batch or unitary
+Indicates the instance type, if it is batch or unitary.

 Type: string